 [Section 20 amended by No. 34 of 1952 s.
 4; No. 19 of 2010 s.
 63(5).]

-21. Commissioner may request local government to furnish information
+21. Local governments to give Commissioner information on request

 The Commissioner may request any local government to furnish any information respecting any road or work under the control of such local government, and if the information is available it shall be furnished to the Commissioner by the local government within one month.